SamarthK1239/SamarthK1239.github.io/index.md

 ## Welcome!

-Welcome to my website!
-My name is Samarth Kulkarni and I'm currently a freshman at Penn State, where I'm studying computer science.
+Hello there!
+My name is Samarth Kulkarni and I'm currently a sophomore at Penn State, where I'm studying computer science.
 I've been passionate about programming for almost a decade now, and I love participating in hackathons and other competitive programming events.
 When I'm not busy coding, you can usually find me playing badminton or billiards, or watching a movie with friends!
-Through this website, I hope to share my experiences, insights, and projects with you all.
-Thank you for visiting!

 On this website, you'll be able to access:
 <ul>